|6||Zhangjiakou Shi Xuanhua Qu, Hebei|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Guangzhou air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Guangzhou is currently 2.6 times the WHO annual air quality guideline value

 Moderate 90 US AQI